16.11.2023

 • In primary research on consumer needs, on the other hand, the information is obtained directly from a specific target group.

 It is also important what kind of information we want to obtain.
-They are divided into quantitative and qualitative.
-IQuantitative data describe the behavior of the entire study group and are easy to analyze.
+Consumer research They are divided into quantitative and qualitative.
+Quantitative data describe the behavior of the entire research group and are easy to analyze..
 They allow a broader picture to be gained and, based on a carefully selected survey sample, their results can be generalized to a larger group of people.
 An example is the feedback about service on a scale of 1-5 that a customer will leave at the checkout in a clothing store.

 Qualitative data is more difficult to analyze, but is often more valuable to those commissioning consumer behavior research.
 Therefore, a combination of both methods often yields the best results.
 It is worth noting, however, that despite their greater accuracy, qualitative surveys are not conducted on a sample group and cannot serve as a basis for broader conclusions.
 In the same store, a survey based on qualitative data could take the form of an open-ended question.
 For example, "What changes can we make to make your shopping experience easier?".
 Depending on what information the entrepreneur is looking for about customers, he or she should use appropriate qualitative or quantitative research techniques.